pangpang20/docs.getdbt.com/website/docs/reference/resource-configs/unique_key.md

 <TabItem value="snapshots" label="Snapshots">

-In this example, we use an `id` column as a unique key for a snapshot.
+In this example, the `id` column is used as a unique key for a snapshot.

 <VersionBlock firstVersion="1.9">